Table of Contents

 Although not yet proven, some believe that coal tar may be linked to cancer.
 If you aren’t comfortable with this, I suggest you pick another shampoo from the list.

-Amplixin Scalp Therapy Shampoo-The Best Dandruff-prevention Shampoo
+Amplixin Scalp Therapy Shampoo

 I’ve read that caffeine can cause dry scalp and even dandruff but I’m happy to say it only wakes me up!
 This brings me to Amplixin Scalp Therapy Shampoo, a doctor-reviewed product that contains caffeine and tea tree oil.
 According to the company – who quoted the International Journal of Dermatology – caffeine can be a stimulator for hair growth when applied topically.
 That’s good news for all us coffee lovers who can’t do without our daily dose of java!